 went on to spawn a number one hit with the title track and would go on to be the highest-selling album from a solo artist that year.

-Although her first attempt at success in the American music market didn't go that well, it seems like BoA may be getting another shot at fame, thanks in large part to the growing presence of K-Pop in the U.S. She is currently slated to appear in a dance-themed movie titled Make Your Move 3D
+Although her first attempt at success in the American music market didn't go that well, it seems like BoA may be getting another shot at fame, thanks in large part to the growing presence of K-Pop in the U.S. She appeared in a dance-themed movie titled Make Your Move 3D

 in 2014 and a new English-speaking album is rumored to be in the works if all goes well.

 - Jumping Into The World/Don't Start Now (Mini-Album) (2001)